ibm-apiconnect/apichol/exercises/ex1/README.md

 Which should show the service being stopped.

-You can delete the sub-directory if you prefer.
+You can clean up by deleting the sub-directory if you prefer.

 ```
 cd ..